Ezotose-1/PyPasswordsGen/README.md

 # PyPasswordsGen

 This script is a simple password generator.
-Thank's to this you can generate a password strong wish letter (upper and lowercase), [url=https://owasp.org/www-community/password-special-characters]specials symbols[/url], and numbers.
+Thank's to this you can generate a password strong wish letter (upper and lowercase), [specials symbols](https://owasp.org/www-community/password-special-characters), and numbers.

 ### Installation
 * Download the file thank's to the github page.
 Or clone the project with the git link :